ndahir/amenities-replication/README.md

 ))
 ```

-Tested with R 4.3.x.

 ### Computational note

 Building the inverse-distance spatial weights matrix (in `01_main_analysis.R`) is memory- and time-intensive.
-The matrix is automatically cached to `inverse_dist_matrix.rds` after the first run; subsequent runs should load it directly.
+The matrix is automatically cached to `inverse_dist_matrix.rds` after the first run; subsequent runs can load it directly.

 ---